SixLeggedComputation/boom/Readme.md

 # First, a little of vocabulary

-Hereunder 'caller' refers to any application, which sends crash reports and involes boom.
+Hereunder 'caller' refers to any application, which sends crash reports and invokes boom.

 #Files in this distribution